MaximPodgore/pages-project/index.md

 # Hi, I'm Maxim and welcome to my page
 [Skip](#here-are-some-of-my-hobbies) and go to tasks
 ![Profile Picture](profile.jpg)
-_Having some milk with my suitemate_
+_Having some milk with my suitemate.
+I'm on the right in the super mario shirt_

 >It's a perfect time for a pint of milk